 Step 7.
 Restart the Chrome browser.

-Once you complete the above steps, when you open a webpage, you will notice that the images are not loading or displaying.
-Instead, a broken image icon appears along with alt text (alternative text, if added) for all the pictures in the web pages opened by you.
+Upon completion of the above steps, you will notice that when you open a webpage, images don’t load or display.
+Instead, a broken image icon appears along with alt text (alternative text, if added) for all of the images.